petzschnerlab/avoid_learning_analysis/README.md

         - Determine effects of context (reward, punish), group (controls, acute pain, chronic pain), and their interaction.
             - Van et al: Only signifiance in the interaction, post-hocs determining this was driven by impaired learning in patients

-- Transfer Phase: GLMM of choice rates (3 levels, those containing A when D not present, those containing D when A not present, and the rest)
+- **Transfer Phase**: GLMM of choice rates (3 levels, those containing A when D not present, those containing D when A not present, and the rest)
     1. Determine if choice rate was above chance (intercept)
         - Van et al: Found significant effect
     2. Determine effects of context (reward, punish), group (controls, acute pain, chronic pain), and their interaction.